ZinnNotZen/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/README.md

 A production-style machine learning pipeline that trains a classifier on U.S. Census data and serves predictions through a RESTful API — built with continuous integration (GitHub Actions running pytest + flake8 on every push).

 >  **Note:** This is a Udacity course project ("Deploying a Machine Learning Model with FastAPI," used to fulfill a WGU course requirement), forked from the official Udacity starter repository.
 It focuses on MLOps practices — testing, CI, model cards, and API deployment — more than on model accuracy itself.
+>
-> This repository is public because GitHub does not allow forks to be made private independently of their upstream repo.
+> **Note:** This repository is public because GitHub does not allow forks to be made private independently of their upstream repo.
 It is not intended as a "copy my homework" resource — if you're taking this course yourself, please do your own work.

 ---